How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

 \begin{example} In Figure~\ref{fig:6-cap} we give an example of a $6$-cap in a $4$-flat.
-Note that this is the $5$-cap from Figure~\ref{fig:5-cap} with its one empty spot filled, which changes the $1$-points to $2$-points. \end{example}
+Note that this is the $5$-cap from Figure~\ref{fig:5-cap} with its one empty spot filled, which turns the $1$-points into $2$-points. \end{example}